harmony-ai-solutions/harmony-speech-engine/docs/api.md

 ### Swagger UI

-Swagger UI is available at:
+Swagger UI is available at, also Providing OpenAPI Spec for client generation:

 http://127.0.0.1:12080/docs